UNTITLED MIGRANT

 A. Rimbaud

-Untitled Migrant is a chant about migration and its heroes, realized thanks to the participation of a group of migrant people living in São Paulo and Lisbon.
+Untitled Migrant is a chant to migration and its heroes, created thanks to the participation of migrant communities in São Paulo and Lisbon.

 The Affective Migrant Cartography